Tim Ryan says Biden shouldn’t run in 2024 - NewsBreak

 “No, I’ve been very clear.
 I’d like to see a generational change,” Ryan said at a debate hosted by The Hill’s parent company Nexstar in Cleveland.

 “Mitch McConnell, Donald Trump, the president, everybody,” he continued.
-“We need a new generation of leadership.”
+“We need a new generation of leadership.”2022 Election Coverage

 Last month, Ryan made headlines when he suggested that Biden should not run for another term, citing generational change.